cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 <p>This is the set of instructions I am using to build the Docker image.
 It is a self-contained piece of software that is used to run the image.<p>

 <p>This means that anyone can use the image without having to make any changes to it.
-Regardless of the operating system being used, the Docker image will run.<p>
+Regardless of the operating system being used, the Docker image will run:<p>

 ```
 # Use the Python 3.10 slim image as the base